 Thriving Automotive Industry Ecosystem

 A diverse, steadily growing ecosystem of automotive manufacturers, innovators, and customers already thrives in Virginia, with ready access to specialized supply chains and a strong manufacturing base.
 The Commonwealth’s automotive companies span the entire value chain and all major industry sub-sectors, including manufacturers of auto parts and tires, vehicle assembly operations, and suppliers of parts, materials, and subcomponents, among others.
+Industry leaders in Virginia include Volvo Trucks, Volkswagen, Micron, Eldor Corporation, Perrone Robotics, Tenneco, Mack Trucks, Yokohama, Goodyear, and Toray.

 Dynamic Center of Automotive Innovation

-Virginia ranks 10th nationwide and 3rd in the Southeast in research spending in areas relevant to automotive manufacturing.
-In 2019 Virginia’s public universities invested more than $400 million in automotive research.
-Major automotive research centers include a Federal Highway Administration Highway Research Center; the Insurance Institute for Highway Safety’s Vehicle Research Center; the Racing College of Virginia; and the Virginia Tech Transportation Institute (VTTI) – a renowned center for transportation research, analysis, and development.
+Virginia ranks 10th nationwide and third in the Southeast in research spending in areas relevant to automotive manufacturing.
+In 2021, Virginia’s public universities invested more than $400 million in automotive research.
+Major automotive research centers include a Federal Highway Administration Highway Research Center; the Insurance Institute for Highway Safety’s Vehicle Research Center; the Racing College of Virginia; and the Virginia Tech Transportation Institute — a renowned center for transportation research, analysis, and development.
 Motorsports is a major contributor to automotive innovation, which has historical and cultural roots in Virginia.
-The VIRginia International Raceway and other facilities throughout the state serve as test sites for the automotive industry.
+VIRginia International Raceway and other facilities throughout the state serve as test sites for the automotive industry.

 Perrone Robotics